Close Menu

 • Request review of an Appeals Council denial in Federal Court

-If you file your application for disability benefits online at Social Security’s website, then you only have 6 months to complete the application.
-Additionally, once you receive a denial from the SSA, you only have 60 days to file an appeal of whatever decision made by the SSA.
+If you file your application for benefits on Social Security’s website, then you only have 6 months to complete it.
+Additionally, once you receive a denial from the SSA, you only have 60 days to appeal the decision.
 You must not fail to meet the time limits set by the SSA.

 WHAT BENEFITS CAN YOU GET IF YOU HAVE SICKLE CELL DISEASE?

 To receive benefits, a person must meet SSA’s listing.
-You will only win Social Security benefits, if your sickle cell disease results in a severe medical condition that will last one year.
+You will only win benefits, if your sickle cell symptoms will last one year or more.
 Likewise, will also be paid benefits if your condition will result in death.
-Additionally, after you apply for benefits you may also be eligible for back due or past due disability benefits.
+Additionally, after you apply for benefits you may also qualify for past due SSDI benefits.

 Because the SSA’s rules are so strict, those who receive benefits have the most severe medical issues in our country.
 In fact, those who get SSD benefits are more than three times as likely to die in a given year as other people the same age.